efriel94/ef_blog/_posts/EmbeddedLinux/2020-04-25-toolchain.md

  O (OBSOLETE)    : sample needs to be upgraded
 ```

-This lists all the various toolchains and you can see there are different combinations of the same toolchain.
+This list highlights all the various toolchains and you can see there are different combinations of the same toolchain.
 The one that I selected is aarch64-rpi3-linux-gnu and I will show how to perform a sanity check to make sure this is the correct compiler.
 Next step is to select that toolchain, configure it and build.

 ```bash
 emmet@homepc:/home/emmet/Downloads/crosstool-ng-1.24.0$ ./ct-ng aarch64-rpi3-linux-gnu #SELECT